diogro/expressionVariance-manuscript/main.md

 In this trimmed network, we then take the average of the Spearman correlation of all remaining edges for each gene.
 So, for each study we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

+## Code availability

+All code for reproducing all analysis and figures is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var).

 \normalsize